acoustic-content-samples/wch-site-application/README.md

 - Enablement for Inline Editing in the Sites Composer
 - Ability to leverage Angular 5 instead of Angular 4

+At the beginning of January we have updated the Oslo starter site with the following features:
+- update of Angular to Angular 4.4.6
+- Introduced a new search component and added search of pages to the functionality - results are displayed on the new search page
+- Introduced the ability to hide pages from the navigation while still available via URL with a new flag that can be set in the page
+- Enhanced Inline Editing support

 ## Documentation

 See this slide deck for an overview on customizing the starter site: